-Balancing access and restrictions: Who should have access to what?
+Who should have access to what?
 Who should be restricted from what?
 Defining permissions is difficult both for search engine solution providers and employees who help oversee them.
 Nonetheless, it’s vital to ensure that the appropriate controls are in place.

-User role and context can improve the relevance and accuracy of search.
+User role and context can improve the relevance and accuracy of the search.
 Session-based personalization technologies are already available in enterprise search software from leading vendors.
-In addition, having a user-friendly enterprise search function that offers semantic search and language processing technologies is important to allow users to find relevant, accurate data for their specific keywords, in the applicable context.
+In addition, having a user-friendly enterprise search function that offers semantic search and natural language processing technologies is important to allow users to find relevant, accurate data for their specific keywords, in the applicable context.